przemek-nowicki/mean-crud-app/README.md

 # mean-crud-app

-This is a simple CRUD app based on MEAN stack.
+This is a simple CRUD app for user management based on MEAN stack.

 ## Installation